 Hematuria (Blood in Urine) Treatment in Charleston, SC

-The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience in the causes, symptoms and treatment of hematuria, or blood in the urine.
+The urologists at Lowcountry Urology Clinics of Charleston SC have extensive experience diagnosing and treating hematuria, or blood in the urine.
 Here are answers to a few commonly asked questions about hematuria.

 I have seen blood in my urine or my doctor has told me that I have microscopic blood in my urine.
 Is it serious?

 Patients often notice blood in their urine, or it turns up in simple screening tests performed in the doctor’s office.
 Your urologist will thoroughly investigate even small amounts of blood in your urine to make sure that you don’t have a more serious condition.

 What kinds of tests does the urologist perform?

 Your urologist will perform a series of tests to evaluate your condition.
 These include a urine culture, urine cytology and a diagnostic imaging study of the upper urinary tract (such as an IVP, CT scan or Renal Ultrasound).
 Your doctor may also evaluate of the interior of the bladder with a tiny device called a cystoscope.